 - Cut FOUR 8" x 40" strips from EACH of the two binding fabrics (Lil' Rascals Toys Natural and Toys Yellow in our sample).
 That's a total of EIGHT 8" x 40" strips.

 NOTE: Why not just cut full 44-45" width of fabric (WOF) strips?
 Because we are alternating the two binding fabrics and want the pieces to be as even as possible all around the border.
 Our blanket has a 300" perimeter (60" x 90"); the EIGHT 8" x 40" strips will seam together into one 313" length, allowing enough extra fabric to create each corner fold as well as enough for a clean finish, but keeping each strip very close to the same size all the way around the border.

 At Your Sewing Machine & Ironing Board

 Optional Personalized Embroidery

 - When they are first learning to recognize letters and read, kids love to see their own names.
 We personalized our blanket with an embroidered name on the top left corner.

 - Our embroidered name was stitched on to a smaller piece of matching fleece then appliquéd to the blanket's corner.
 You could also hoop the corner of the fleece itself and embroider.
 We preferred the "appliquéd patch" option because then the back of the blanket remains completely soft and smooth rather than showing the back of the embroidery.

 - To clear the corner binding, the top left corner of the first letter of the name should be positioned approximately 4.5" down from the top and 5" in from the left side.

-- We used our Janome Memory Craft 11000 Special Edition to create Nicolas' name.
-To read more about embroidery machines, visit Janome's website and check out our articles on embroidery design sources.
+- We used our Janome Memory Craft 9900 to create Nicolas' name.
+To read more about embroidery machines, visit Janome's website.

 - Collect all EIGHT 8" x 40" binding strips.